A Comparison of Performance Measures for Online Algorithms: Relative Worst Order Analysis

-The idea behind the construction is to allow the cruel adversary to choose points from the multiset defined from $S$ as in the definition of canonical worst orderings.
+The idea behind the construction is to have the cruel adversary against \ALG{} choose requests from the multiset defined from $S$ as in the definition of canonical worst orderings.
 This process continues until the cruel adversary has used all of either the $A$s, $B$s, or $C$s in the multiset, resulting in a sequence $S'$.
-If the remaining points from the multiset are concatenated to $S'$ in any order, this creates a permutation of $S$.
+If the remaining requests from the multiset are concatenated to $S'$ in any order, this creates a permutation of $S$.
 The performance of \ALG{} on this permutation must be at least as good as its performance on its worst ordering of $S$.

 We now consider the performance of \LDC{} and \ALG{} on $S'$ and show that \LDC{} is strictly better.

 Let $n_A'$, $n_B'$, and $n_C'$ denote the number of $A$s, $B$s, and $C$s in $S'$, respectively.